Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - No Celebrities Were Harmed: Johnny Carson, right down to a carbon copy of the curtains from The Tonight Show.
 A little bit of Jon Stewart is thrown in there for extra measure, as well.

-- Only Sane Man: Once he realises that the Joker is serious when he brags about killing people for increasingly petty slights, Murray calmly yet sternly condemns his attitude, pointing out how no matter how rough Arthur had it, he can't play the victim once he starts harming others.
+- Only Sane Man: Once he realises that the Joker is serious when he brags about killing people for increasingly petty slights, Murray calmly yet sternly condemns his attitude, pointing out that no matter how shitty Arthur's life was, he can't play the victim once he starts harming others.

 - Parental Substitute: Subverted.
 One early scene, quickly revealed to be one of Arthur's hallucinations, has Murray inviting him on stage and praising him for being "special", as well as wishing he had a son like him.
-When Joker goes to his show for real, he displays none of those traits.
+When Arthur (now as "Joker") goes on his show for real, he displays very little of those traits.

 - Show Within a Show: The host of a Talk Show that Arthur watches.